When you’re tackling technical off-road terrain and impossibly steep climbs, a traditional mountain bike just won’t cut it.

-A powerful high-torque mid-drive 750-watt Bafang motor with a peak rating of 1,000 watts is plenty of power for steep climbs and tricky terrain.
+A powerful high-torque mid-drive 750-watt Bafang motor with a peak of 1,000 watts is plenty for steep climbs and tricky terrain.
 The maximum torque is 120 Nm, which translates to unmatched support when you need it.
 Full throttle mode puts explosive power at your fingertips.

 The best electric mountain bikes have motors and batteries that work in harmony to create a well-rounded system.
 A powerful 48-volt 10.4Ah LG battery keeps you cruising up to 35 miles on a charge.
 What’s more, LG advertises an industry-leading 800 charges for every battery, which means you don’t need to worry about replacing it any time soon.

 In an intriguing departure from the derailleur system found on most electric mountain bikes, the Rambo Roamer has a Sturmey Archer three-speed internal geared hub.
 There are several advantages to this system, including the fact that an internal gear hub requires less maintenance and is renowned for its longevity, as all the moving parts are enclosed inside the unit.

 When you’re not taking advantage of the bike’s extra power in pedal-assist or full-throttle modes, you can switch it off and ride the Roamer as a traditional bike.
 It’s worth keeping the bike’s hefty 63 pounds in mind if you pedal without assistance, though.

 No matter how bumpy the ride gets, the GT-MRK front fork dampens vibrations for a smoother ride.
 The aluminum alloy 6061 frame keeps you in control as you ride.